onflow/flow/agendas/2023/sprint-kickoff/2023-10-16-Protocol-Sprint-Kickoff.md

 - Consolidating exploratory research documents to reflect final design
 - Refactoring and refining the interfaces and data structures for clarity (👉 [epic #4649](https://github.com/onflow/flow-go/issues/4649))
 - Creating a FLIP for Smart-contract-specified Epoch switchover timing
+- Finish BFT guarantees for protocol state updates.
+Implementation is ready, currently working on tests, docs and some cleanup.

 ### **Infra - JP**